Administration, Operations, and Quality Assurance

 Anne’s interest and passion for public heath, Queer liberation, and reproductive justice guide her work in our Testing Center.
 She does not have any ‘spare’ time but loves to enjoy our city and state parks systems any chance she gets.

-The fight against HIV/AIDS for me has always carried an empathetic echo, which have always remained me and fueled my devotion to the cause due to being part of a special tight net group of nine friends first meeting in college.
-After being the only one left of the group (the others taken from us to soon by the epidemic of HIV/AIDS they never got the chance to graduate from college) when I walked across that stage to accept a Masters degree in social work.
+The fight against HIV/AIDS for me has always carried an empathetic echo, which has always remained me and fueled my devotion to the cause due to being part of a special tight net group of nine friends first meeting in college.
+After being the only one left of the group (the others were taken from us too soon by the epidemic of HIV/AIDS they never got the chance to graduate from college) when I walked across that stage to accept a Masters degree in social work.
 It wasn’t just for me it was for all nine of us.
 I always knew what I wanted to do, where I wanted to be in life.
 Which is fighting for the cause.
 The journey was somewhat interrupted due to financial and economic reasons.
-After living and traveling in 13 different countries I’m back with a renewed devotion and commitment against the fight of HIV/AIDS.
+After living and traveling in 13 different countries I’m back with a renewed devotion and commitment to the fight of HIV/AIDS.
 My past time was/is devoted to my 120 house plants and gardening which I love so very much it helps keeps me busy, focused and grounded.